container-storage-interface/spec/spec.md

   // not specified, an error is returned.
 This field is REQUIRED. string to_snapshot_id = 2;

+  // Secrets required by plugin to complete list snapshot deltas
+  // request.
+  // This field is OPTIONAL.
+Refer to the `Secrets Requirements`
+  // section on how to use this field. map<string, string> secrets = 3 [(csi_secret) = true];

   // If specified (non-zero value), the Plugin MUST NOT return more
   // entries than this number in the response.
 If the actual number of
   // entries is more than this number, the Plugin MUST set `next_token`